-Read on to learn how your fleet can use real-time telematics data to help keep preventative maintenance schedules on track, identify and correct pending failures before a vehicle goes out of service and leverage driver feedback to efficiently detect and track discrepancies.
+Read on to learn how your fleet can use real-time telematics data to help keep preventive maintenance schedules on track, identify and correct pending failures before a vehicle goes out of service and leverage driver feedback to efficiently detect and track discrepancies.

 Leverage your fleet’s two main data sources: the vehicle and driver

 Vehicles are a big investment.
 Upfront costs can be steep, but the expectation is that these vehicles will last you well into the future.
 And while it may be tempting to defer routine maintenance or overlook a minor recurring fault—especially when your vehicles are performing well—lapses in sound maintenance practices can put the lifespan of your fleet at risk.

 But keeping track of when preventive maintenance actions are due and what discrepancies are logged against each vehicle can be a time-consuming and tedious task.
 Thankfully, the amount of telematics data available to fleet managers can help address these challenges, ensuring your vehicles stay in service and on the road.

 Preventing unplanned downtime, which can cost anywhere from $448 to $760 a day, can be accomplished by leveraging vehicle and driver data:

 1. Vehicle Data